tshanebuckley/ngs_intro/README.md

 > [!TIP]
 > The `--cwd` argument is required when using the `exec` command as apptainer will default the current working directory to the directory from where apptainer is invoked.

-### Building and Running a Apptainer Image as a Service
+### Building and Running an Apptainer Image as a Service

 > [!WARNING]
 > Running the below task will NOT work with the nix environment we have created, but is included for completeness.
 This is because the nix install does NOT permit the user the behavior to launch network tasks or to operate as a fakeroot.
 If you happen to work in an environment where this is enabled, this could be useful to you.